Bulletins:

 15 projector multi image projection rig

 collection of multi-image modules that he had kept tucked away in storage for decades.
 I have spent this past winter getting them running again.
-I have created a youtube channel specifically for these shows (and a few others that I had captured to VHS video in the '80s).
+I have created a youtube channel specifically for these shows (and a couple of others that I had captured to VHS video in the '80s).
 Please take a look!
 Here's a link to the youtube channel.
 As they say, be sure to subscribe!

-There will be more multi-image slide modules added to my youtube channel as time goes on - I have just been given a very large cache of shows from Paul Vershbow, who once upon a time was associated with Wilden Enterprises in New York City, and will be spending some quality time restoring and capturing them over the next several months.
-Stay tuned.
+I have been given a very large cache of shows from Paul Vershbow, who once upon a time was associated with Wilden Enterprises in New York City, and will be spending some quality time restoring and capturing them over the next several months.

 Back to the top of this page